 Maroon and white mug before and after firing: What a difference!

 The outer glaze is Ravenscrag GR6-E Raspberry, the bright maroon color is a product of the surprising interaction between the 0.5% chrome oxide and 7.5% tin oxide present.
 That small amount of chrome is only enough to give the raw powder a slight greenish hue, hardly different than the clear liner.
 While this color mechanism appears to be effective, it is delicate.
 A maroon stain is actually a better choice.
 It would fire more consistent would be less hazardous to use.
 And the raw glaze will be the same color as the fired one!

-Stains added to a glaze can change its melt fluidity
+Stains added to a base glaze can change its melt fluidity.
+Adjust the base.

-At the top is a melt-flow ball of a cone 6 satin matte glaze, G2934.
-Left bottom: 8% 6213 Mason Hemlock Green stain has been added.
-The percentge appears to be sufficient, but it is not melting as much and the surface is more matte.
-A solution is too employ a 90:10 or 80:20 matte:glossy glaze blend as the base.
+At the top is a melt-flow GBMF test ball of a cone 6 satin matte glaze, G2934.
+Left bottom: 8% 6213 Mason Hemlock green stain added.
+The color is good but it is not melting as much and the surface is more matte.
+A solution is to adjust the base: employ a 90:10 or 80:20 matte:glossy blend to give it better fluidity.
 Right bottom: 8% 6385 Mason Pansy Purple stain added.
 The percentage of stain appears to be a little low and its surface is a little too matte.
 Again, blend a some glossy clear in the the matte base to shine it up a little.

 Encapsulated stains are firing with a mass of bubbles and pinholes